Emblem of The Office of President

 The circle depicts the mandala – wholeness, the wheel-eternal cycle or eternity, also process.
 The Urn is the Urn of knowledge, also signifies the Yin-Yang principle, the mirror image denoting unity behind all apparent duality.
 The staff and the entwined snakes are universal medical symbols.
-Our motto is “Prosanti” – Peace, Calmness.
+Our motto is “Prasanti” – Peace, Calmness.

 Objectives to IPS: